abdulnine7/Leetcode-Blind-75/README.md

             for i in range(j, len(word)):
                 c = word[i]

-                # if c is wild card character do dfs search over all current childrens
+                # if c is wild card character do dfs search over all current children
                 # to find: if remaining part of word is present.
                 if c == ".":